stuti24m/Social-Media-Launcher-Chrome-Extension/README.md

 - Choose <b> More tools </b> and then <b>Extensions</b>.
 - And tadaa it's done...

-## 😄 How the Extension looks like💙 --
+## 😄 How the Extension looks like✨ --

 ![Launcher ss](https://user-images.githubusercontent.com/51860224/89790821-21391380-db40-11ea-9f20-67694bcb2dca.png)